Kenechukwu Umelo

 Won "Best Illustration of Impact on the Built Environment" at 2019 Yale Climate Change Hackathon

 Eroglution is a virtual reality simulation that tackles climate change and CO2.
 The experience aims to be a fun illustration of reducing urban heat and surface temperatures by planting various trees around the town.
-Players will find themselves breathing heavily reflecting the high temperatures at the start but as more trees are planted they gradually can breathe more freely.
 The game is supported by real data analysis and feedback.
 This project was my first time working with Virtual Reality inside the Unity Game Engine.

 *Unfortunately, I currently don't have access to the project as it was developed on Yale University property.
 So I cannot post visual details on the project besides the video provided.*